ehabsmh/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Program 02: Write a function that returns the length of a string.

 Prototype: int _strlen(char *s);
 FYI: The standard library provides a similar function: strlen.

-Run man strlen to learn more.
+Program 03: Write a function that prints a string, followed by a new line, to stdout.

+Prototype: void _puts(char *str);
+FYI: The standard library provides a similar function: puts.